philwestwell/tesco-vending-machine/readme.md

 ..* Encapsulate what varies
 ..* Depend on abstraction, not concrete classes
 * Add BDD tests
-* Run PITest mutation test tool to test the tests
 * Run static code analysis tool
 * Incorporate as part of CI Build
 * The CashManager sets up hardcoded values for the initial coin balances.
 Initial balance could be passed in to the constructor after retrieving from local storage